06/10/2007 English German

 Figure [3]: A Jarocho musician in the Mission.

 Americans usually call Mexican musicians "mariachis," not knowing that the musicians in the San Francisco Mission are mostly "jarochos."
 While mariachis wear round sombreros and play with trumpets and violins, jarochos wear cowboy hats and mostly play bass, guitar, and accordion.
-So, if you hear lyrics like "See the vegetable man / In the vegetable van / With a horn that's honking / Like a mariachi band" by the well-known rock musician Beck in the future, you'll know the difference.
+So, if you hear lyrics like "See the vegetable man / In the vegetable van / With a horn that's honking / Like a mariachi band" by the well-known rock musician Beck going forward, you'll know the difference.

 Figure [4]: Another guitar-playing musician on a mission.

-Apropos Beck: He not only recently...
-At Yahoo in front of thecafeteria The translation to English is: "played, but a few years ago in a cheap but good Taqueria around the corner from us Unfortunately, we missed the surprise event, and apparently most of the guests didn't even recognize Beck, as they were into Humpa-Dumpa music and were busy devouring the store's legendary good burritos!
+Apropos Beck: He not only recently performed at Yahoo in front of the cafeteria, but, a few years ago, in the cheap but good taqueria around the corner.
+Unfortunately, we missed the surprise event, and apparently most of the guests didn't even recognize Beck, as they were into Humpa-Dumpa music and busy devouring the store's legendary tasty burritos!

 Always up close with the stars: